 You can also print the contents of the Tagname Dictionary.
-Printing the contents of the Tagname Dictionary shows you database entries, windows, and scripts used in the application.
-You can specify the level of detail you want to see for each of these.
+Printing the contents of the Tagname Dictionary shows you database entries used in the application.
+You can specify the level of detail you want to see.

 You can send this report to the printer or save it to a file.